timosalm/tap-cartographer-workshop/workshop/workshop/content/exercises/custom-sc.md

 file: tap-cartographer-workshop/github-source-controller/src/main/java/com/example/ControllerConfiguration.java
 ```

-The application then has to be packaged in a container, deployed to Kubernetes and exposed to be reachable by the GitHub Webhook of a Git repository that also has to be configured - which is already done for you.
+The application then has to be packaged in a container, deployed to Kubernetes, and exposed to be reachable by the GitHub Webhook of a Git repository that also has to be configured - which is already done for you.

 Based on the provided information it's now your turn to implement the `ClusterSourceTemplate` and add it as the first resource to the ClusterSupplyChain.
 ```editor:append-lines-to-file